tpope0928/Brewery_CLI/README.md

 # BreweryCLI

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Brewery_CLI`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my Brewery CLI!
+Once you put in the state of interest, this gem will return a list of Breweries in your state.
+If you would like more information about a certain Brewery, simply put in the number next to the Brewery and the user will be returned with the address, telephone number, website, and Brewery type.

 ## Installation